Innsbruck: Economy and infrastructure

 Innsbruck is a substantial tourist centre, with more than a million overnight stays.

 In Innsbruck, there are 86,186 employees and about 12,038 employers.
 7,598 people are self-employed.
 Nearly 35,000 people commute every day into Innsbruck from the surrounding communities in the area.
 The unemployment rate for the year 2012 was 4.2%.

-The national statistics office, Statistik Austria, does not produce economic data for the City of Innsbruck alone, but on aggregate level with the Innsbruck-Land District summarized as NUTS 3-region Innsbruck.
+The national statistics office, Statistik Austria, does not produce economic data for the City of Innsbruck alone, but on aggregate level with the Innsbruck-Land District summarised as NUTS 3-region Innsbruck.
 In 2013, GDP per capita in the NUTS 3-region Innsbruck was €41,400 which is around 60% above the EU average.

 The headquarters of Tiroler Wasserkraft (Tiwag, energy production), Bank für Tirol und Vorarlberg (financial services), Tiroler Versicherung (insurance) and MED-EL (medical devices) are located in Innsbruck.
 The headquarters of Swarovski (glass), Felder Group (mechanical engineering) and Swarco (traffic technology) are located within 20 km from the city.